Text of TeleFinder Chat from Thursday, July 30, 1998 6 PM PDT.

 Donald McHose: Thanx I'll give it a try.

-Jim DeHaven: we have Claris works around here somewhere anyway
+Jim DeHaven: we have Claris works around here somewhere anyway though

 Daniel O'Leary: I'm late!